TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Index.rst

 .. note::

-   This page was created recently to serve as a start page for Fluid in TYPO3.
+   This page was created in 2020 to serve as a start page for Fluid in TYPO3.
-   It contains an :ref:`fluid-introduction` as subpage and further pages will be added later.
+   It contains a :ref:`fluid-introduction` as a subpage.
+Further pages will be added later.

 **Table of contents**